-People who are discontent with their lives tend to spread dis-contentment to others. (notice the dis on contentment).
+People discontent with their lives tend to spread dis-contentment to others (notice the dis on contentment).

-If you spend too much time with discontented people, you might feel pulled toward their negative perspective.
+Too much time with discontented people might pull you toward their negative perspective.

 Let’s be honest about it

-Discontentment can sneak up on us — especially when maturity of life gives way to a spirit of melancholy.
-This can lead to a life of dis-incentive and an overall loss of motivation.
+Discontentment can sneak up on us — especially when we slip into a spirit of melancholy.
+Life becomes based on dis-incentive — an overall loss of motivation.

-Diminished hope easily converts into a deflated spirit of resignation that (if not careful) gradually becomes justified pessimism or even dark cynicism.
+Diminished hope easily converts into a deflated spirit of resignation that (if not checked and corrected) gradually becomes justified pessimism, or even dark cynicism.

 Run with positive, uplifting, and encouraging people!